ide-stories/vscode-stories/README.md

 ![stories view](readme-pics/view.png)

-To upload your own story, click the Create Story button on the bottom left.
+To upload your own story, click the Create Story button on the bottom right.

 ![stories upload](readme-pics/upload.png)